FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

       AssignmentPlan {
-          agent_id: number; // id of the agent that will receive the assignment.
+          agent_id?: number; // id of the agent that will receive the assignment. agent_uuid?: string; // UUID of the agent that will receive the assignment.
           assignment: any; // assignment data, usually defined by the agent vendor.
       }